ysugimoto/twist/README.md

 func main() {
   var config MyConfig{}
-  if err := cc.Cascade(
+  if err := twist.Mix(
     &config,
-    cc.WithToml("/path/to/server.json"),  // will set only Host and Port cc.WithToml("/path/to/service.json"), // will set only Service.Name and Service.Description
+    twist.WithToml("/path/to/server.json"),  // will set only Host and Port twist.WithToml("/path/to/service.json"), // will set only Service.Name and Service.Description
-    cc.WithEnv(),
+    twist.WithEnv(),
   ); err != nil {
     log.Fatal(err)
   }